Capital One 360 Checking review

-A fee-free account that’s flexible with overdrafts and overseas travel.
+A fee-free account that offers early paychecks, flexible overdrafts and international access.

-A strong option for globetrotters and those who need cash on the go, the Capital One 360 Checking account has no fees or minimums.
+A strong option for globetrotters and those who want early access to their paycheck, the Capital One 360 Checking account has no fees or minimums.
 And thanks to its flexible overdraft options, it’s also ideal for fluctuating account balances.
 The more you save, the more interest you’ll earn — though there are other banks that can beat Capital One’s rates.

 You can open a 360 Checking account online or in person at a Capital One branch.